x-y-zhao/BayLime/README.md

 ```
 python Grad_CAM_Prior.py
 ```
-You will get the explanation results along with Deletion and Insertion AUC figures from GradCAM, LIME and BayLIME under the created evaluation_output folder.
+You will get the explanation results along with Deletion and Insertion AUC figures from GradCAM, LIME and BayLIME under the created *evaluation_output* folder.
 To get statistical fidelity evaluation on ImageNet dataset, firstly make sure the validation dataset from ImageNet called ILSVRC2012_img_val is already downloaded and moved to the data folder, then type
 ```
 python del_ins_exp.py
 ```
-You will the explanation result for each image from ImageNet and a record file for recording the runtime output in the created evaluation_output folder.
+You will the explanation result for each image from ImageNet and a record file for recording the runtime output in the created *evaluation_output* folder.
 Be cautious the evaluation_output folder will be reset every time running the program, so take a copy if you want to save the running results.

 ## Embed Prior from Neural Cleanse
 In backdoor_exp.py, we provide the explanation for backdoor input from BadNet and TrojanAttack models.
 To get the IoU and AMD evaluation for Prior, LIME and BayLIME, type the command
 ```
 python backdoor_exp.py
 ```
+You will get the print out of IoU and AMD scores for each backdoor attacked images.
+The interpretation of IoU and AMD scores can be referred to the paper.